The PC Stick: The New Digital Signage Media Player

 Because a stick is just a tiny PC, a product vendor can easily write digital signage player software to run on it.
 As PC and compute sticks are off-the-shelf devices sold in retail outlets you are not tied to any vendor-specific hardware for your digital signage TV endpoints.

 PC Stick Requirements

 When used for digital signage we recommend that you pick a PC or compute stick with the following (minimum) requirements:

 Windows-based PC Sticks

 Choosing a stick that runs Windows offers your digital signage media player the widest range of playable media formats; particularly proprietary formats like PowerPoint® that can only be run on a Windows-based PC.
-And to handle high definition (HD) signage display you’ll need stick sporting a quad-core CPU with an integrated graphics controller capable of handling the math-intensive job of rendering 1080p full motion video.
+And to handle high definition (HD) signage display you’ll need stick sporting a quad-core CPU with an integrated graphics controller.
 You can purchase full-featured Windows-based PC and computes stick from a wide range stores and online retailers like Amazon for a price around $100 USD.

 If you’re using WiFi Internet to connect to the digital signage CMS make sure your PC/compute stick has good WiFi performance.
 If there is a strong WiFi signal at your location you should not have a problem.
 However, if the WiFi signal is weak because of walls, floors and multipath interference, then the stick’s WiFi performance can become an important issue.
 You should select a PC/compute stick with a high WiFi antenna gain factor.
 The higher the antenna gain the better its ability to work with weak WiFi signals.
 Additionally, to maximize signal reception the stick’s WiFi antenna should be external and movable (for example, on a ball-swivel) to better match the WiFi access point’s signal transmissions.